rajatmodi62/rajatmodi62.github.io/assets/failure.md

 - needs diffusion, flow matching, rl, vla. how much can i do alone lol :-),

+[19] amazon agi, reject, they wanted someone else lol.
+  - messed up input to mask2former in my eccv forget anticipate paper.
+    - its recurrent video, and predicts center frame, but i gave it all frames for weight update
+    - window is overlapping
+    - positionally binded, but was not able to explain it in  a better way.
+    - for some reason, no behavioural.
+  - ROPE is it added? i said no, its sorta rotated, but exact formulation i will have to see.

 time to pack bags, move to india, help out my old dad, play some cards with him, and eat good food. glomfather will be eternally unemployed. geez.